 Tip.
 Because Boot screens on VMs appear very quickly, it is almost impossible to have time to press F12.
 So we need to set the highest priority to boot device Network boot from Intel E1000 in BIOS of VM.

 Machine will connect to WDS server and show you a list of available Windows PE boot media.
 In standard Windows Boot Manager dialog select desired operating system to boot from.
 Select to boot Lite Touch Windows PE (x86).

 The system will load over the network wim image file of WinPE environment and offer to begin the installation of Windows 10 using Microsoft Deployment Tool Wizard.

 Click on Run the Deployment Wizard to install a new Operating System button to start the step by step wizard of Windows 10 Image installation on the client computer.

 In our example it was also necessary to specify UNC path to the network folder DeploymentShare$ on MDT server (\\10.1.1.170\DeploymentShare$) and user credential to access it.

 It remains to choose desired Task Sequence that you created earlier in your MDT 2013 (Deploy Windows 10 x64) and start a network deployment of Windows 10 Image on this computer.

-In this article we showed you how to combine MDT 2013 and WDS server in order to create deployment infrastructure to distribute Windows 10 operating systems to clients computers over a network using PXE boot.
+In this article we showed you how to combine MDT 2013 and WDS server in order to create deployment infrastructure to deploy Windows 10 with MDT 2013.